x00141559/carBot/README.md

 ### Nodejs

 This project used nodejs which is an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.
 Many connections can be handled concurrently making it ideal for a chat bot.
 Upon each connection, the callback is fired, but if there is no work to be done, Node.js will sleep.

+### BotFramework

+BotFramework allows you to create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.
+It is open & extensible.
+You can benefit from open source SDK and tools to build, test, and connect bots that interact naturally with users, wherever they are.

+Find out more at https://dev.botframework.com/

+### Microsoft Azure

 # car-bot

 Using Bot Framework v4 core bot.